Experiencing the Fall Leaf Change in the Blue Ridge Mountains

 Up to Date Road Closure Status

 The Parkway is open 365 days a year – weather permitting.
-It’s always wise to check the Real Time Road Closure Map before getting on the road to ensure your selected route is open.
+It’s always wise to check the Road Closure Details before getting on the road to ensure your selected route is open.
 Windy conditions and resulting downed limbs, unexpected road maintenance detours, and complications of mountainous terrain in sudden overnight downpours, or even an isolated snowstorm in higher elevations as temperatures cool off can all close the road unexpectedly.
 If a short area is closed and you’d like to continue on your way around the closure, use our Interactive Parkway Map to see all the Access Points on and off the Parkway and what highways they intersect.
 The stretch of road on the BRP that had been closed near Roanoke, VA is open now.

 Spotty Cell Coverage